Otodus: Diet

 There is also potential evidence that Otodus hunted raptorial sperm whales; a tooth belonging to an undetermined 4 m long physeteroid closely resembling those of Acrophyseter discovered in the Nutrien Aurora Phosphate Mine in North Carolina suggests that a megalodon or O. chubutensis may have aimed for the head of the sperm whale in order to inflict a fatal bite, the resulting attack leaving distinctive bite marks on the tooth.
 While scavenging behavior cannot be ruled out as a possibility, the placement of the bite marks is more consistent with predatory attacks than feeding by scavenging, as the jaw is not a particularly nutritious area for a shark to feed or focus on.
 The fact that the bite marks were found on the tooth's roots further suggest that the shark broke the whale's jaw during the bite, suggesting the bite was extremely powerful.
-The fossil is also notable as it stands as the first known instance of an antagonistic interaction between a sperm whale and an otodontid shark recorded in the fossil record.
+The fossil is also the first known instance of an antagonistic interaction between a sperm whale and an otodontid shark recorded in the fossil record.

+Schwenk et al. (2026) compared zinc enrichment of the enameloid of Otodus obliquus and O. megalodon, finding evidence of higher concentrations of zinc in regions of teeth of O. megalodon which were affected by high stress during feeding and finding evidence of less pronounced spatial variation of zinc in O. obliquus, and interpret this finding as suggestive of a shift from a fish-based diet to a more marine mammal-based diet during the evolutionary history of otodontid sharks.